iv-org/documentation/docs/reset-password.md

 # Reset user password

-Resetting a user's invidious password needs you to edit the database.
+Resetting a user's Invidious password needs you to edit the database.

 Firstly, generate a bcrypt-encrypted hash for the new password you want to set for the user.